I have excellent news for you: sounding professional is NOT about having perfect pronunciation.

 Let’s dig into your toolbox: you can use your voice and breath to emphasize the most important aspects of your speech.

-Native English speakers often do this without even thinking about it because these techniques come natural to them as part of the rhythm of English.
+Native English speakers often do this without even thinking about it because these techniques come naturally to them as part of the music of English.

-Pay closer attention to politicians giving speeches, interesting people sharing TED talks, or comedians delivering monologues, and you’ll notice certain characteristics that truly great speakers, or orators, share.
+Pay closer attention to politicians giving speeches, interesting people sharing TED talks, or comedians delivering monologues, and you’ll notice certain characteristics that truly great speakers share.

 Talented public speakers do the following: